Damage Caused By Words are as Feathers in the Wind

 Daily Inspiration 'Aha!'
 Curesandcreams

-There’s another helpful quote from Charles dickens that says; ‘Least said, soonest mended.’
-Perhaps its better just to say that next time we are tempted to be the first to spread the news.
+There’s another helpful quote from Charles Dickens that says, ‘Least said, soonest mended.’
+Perhaps it's better just to say that to ourselves the next time we are tempted to be the first to spread the news.
 With so much fake information and videos flooding social media platforms and the like, verification habits will spare us much embarrassment as will just remembering to ‘count to ten’ before we speak.

 Explore the Cures & Creams online store and source the natural remedy that’s just right for you and your loved ones.